John Bigler: Political career

 Upon being elected to the first session of the California State Legislature in 1849, Bigler enjoyed a rapid rise to power in the Assembly.
 Within a year, Bigler was voted by the heavily Democratic majority in the body as the Speaker of the Assembly in February 1850.
 Now one of the most powerful legislators in the state, Bigler enjoyed widespread name recognition.
-During the Sacramento Cholera Epidemic of October 1850, Bigler contracted cholera as a direct result of his remaining in the city and assisting doctors and undertakers.
+During the Sacramento cholera epidemic of October 1850, Bigler contracted cholera as a direct result of his remaining in the city and assisting doctors and undertakers.

 In May 1851, Bigler was nominated by the Democratic Party convention in Benicia as the party's choice for governor in California's first general election after achieving statehood.
 Bigler's challenger, the Whig Party's Pierson B. Reading, derided Bigler as an unpolished, gruff Yankee Northerner, while Reading articulated himself as an educated pioneering gentleman of the South.

-Bigler won the election by little more than a thousand votes, which remains today as the closest gubernatorial election in California history.
+Bigler ran on an explicitly anti-Chinese platform.
+He won the election by little more than a thousand votes over Reading, which remains today as the closest gubernatorial election in California history.